kpratik2015/My-Notes/Javascript.md

 foo();
 ```

+This concept of a child function “closing” over the variable environment of its parent function is called Closures.
 Most accurate way to explain bar() referencing a is via lexical scope look-up rules, and those rules are only (an important!) part of what closure is.
 From a purely academic perspective, what is said of the above snippet is that the function bar() has a closure over the scope of foo().